FIRST MONTESSORI BOOKS

 This book is considered one of the most valuable parent education books by Montessori schools.
 It is also used to help a 3-6 teacher understand the 6-12 years, and vice versa.
 It combines theory and practical everyday ideas for using Montessori in the home and school and is used in university education classes.

-NO CHECKMATE, MONTESSORI CHESS LESSONS FOR AGE 3-90+
+MONTESSORI CHESS LESSONS FOR AGE 3-90+

 If you are looking for a book that will help you to introduce the game of chess to your child in a non-competitive, gradual, and fun way – you have found it!
 Deep respect and understanding of human development in its formative stages is a common denominator of all Ms. Stephenson’s books.
 In NO CHECKMATE you will find a conceptual framework of developmental characteristics along with a practical guidance in form of preliminary games and activities, gradual introduction to the key rules of the game, and more.
 This book opened a new field of exploration and joy for me and my two daughters!